Public speaking is an art. I will tell you why and it is my hope that you will engage yourself in learning and enjoying public speaking.

-As an artist, you go beyond what words can paint.
+As an artist, go beyond what words can paint.

-You use gestures.
-You gesticulate to show how big is big and how small is small.
-You use gestures to show fast and slow, chaos and flow.
-You show us how many or how few, how high or low.
+Use gestures.
+Gesticulate to show how big is big and how small is small.
+Use gestures to show fast and slow, chaos and flow.
+Show us how many or how few, how high or low.
 The artist knows how and when he can use his hands.

-You use your body.
-You don’t just walk.
-You bounce, march, prance, or mince.
-To show how you feel, you walk away, walk around, or walk forward.
-You jump.
-You kneel.
-You sit.
-All because you want your audience to see what you mean.
+Use your body.
+Don’t just walk.
+Bounce, march, prance, or mince.
+To show how you feel, walk away, walk around, or walk forward.
+Jump.
+Kneel.
+Sit.
+Do all these because you want your audience to see and feel what you mean.

 Rearrange your words and you can change meanings.
-You stop talking, and you will create meaning.
+Stop talking to create meaning.

-You can choose to tell stories.
-You can pick a pencil and tell a story about it.
-You can pick an avocado seed and you can make your audience imagine that it grows.
-You can give each of them a can of soda and have everyone shout “I CAN!
-For public speaking is a participatory art too.
+Choose to tell stories.
+Pick a pencil and tell a story about it.
+Pick an avocado seed and you can make your audience imagine that it grows.
+Give each of them a can of soda and have everyone shout “I CAN!
+Public speaking is a participatory art.

 It is an art about us and for us.